-- Similar design, but Sonos One is more refined
+- Similar design, but Sonos One and Sonos One SL more refined

-- Sonos One has capacitive control panel on top, Play:1 has physical buttons
+- Sonos One and Sonos One SL have capacitive control panels, Play:1 has physical buttons

-The Sonos Play:1 has a lovely design, offering an indented top, rounded edges, a tapered bottom and a metal grille that stretches almost 360-degress around the speaker.
+The Sonos Play:1 has a lovely design, offering an indented top, rounded edges, a tapered bottom and a metal grille that stretches almost 360-degrees around the speaker.

 It measures 161.45 x 119.7 x 119.7mm, weighs 1.85g and it comes in white with a light metal grille or black with a graphite grille.
 On the top of the Play:1 there is a physical Play/Pause button, volume rocker and a status LED light, while the back has a stand mounting screw hole.

-The Sonos One follows closely in the Play:1's footsteps, offering a very similar design but with a few refinements.
-It too has rounded edges, a tapered bottom and a grille surrounding it, but the top panel is flat with a capacitive control pad rather than indented with physical buttons.
+The Sonos One and Sonos One SL follow closely in the Play:1's footsteps, offering a very similar design but with a few refinements.
+They too have rounded edges, tapered bottoms and grills surrounding it, but the top panels are flat with a capacitive control pad rather than indented with physical buttons.

-The new speaker measures and weighs exactly the same as the Play:1 and it too comes in white or black options, but the white option has a white matte grille and the black option has a black matte grille rather than the metal finishes of the Play:1.
+The One and One SL speakers measure and weigh exactly the same as the Play:1 and they too come in white or black options, but the white option has a white matte grille and the black option has a black matte grille rather than the metal finishes of the Play:1.
 There is also no mounting hole for a stand on the Sonos One or the Sonos One SL.

 - Trueplay compatible

-The Sonos Play:1 and Sonos One will both work independently on their own or as part of an existing Sonos system, offering multi-room audio.
+The Sonos Play:1, Sonos One and Sonos One SL will all work independently or as part of an existing Sonos system, offering multi-room audio.

-The Play:1 can be paired with another Play:1 to create a stereo pair, while the Sonos One can be paired with another Sonos One for a stereo pair, and both can be grouped with a Sonos Playbar or Playbase for a 3.1 system, or with a Sonos SUB too for a 5.1 system.
+The Play:1 can be paired with another Play:1 to create a stereo pair, while the Sonos One and Sonos One SL can be paired with another Sonos One or Sonos One SL for a stereo pair, and all three speakers can be grouped with a Sonos Playbar, Arc, Playbase, Beam or Beam 2 for a 3.1 system, or with a Sonos Sub or Sub Mini too for a 5.1 system.

-The two speakers both offer Trueplay compatibility, allowing them to be tuned in accordance with their surroundings using the microphone within an iOS device and they are both compatible with over 80 music services, including Spotify, Apple Music, Amazon Music and Tidal.
+The three speakers all offer Trueplay compatibility, allowing them to be tuned in accordance with their surroundings using the microphone within an iOS device and they are all compatible with over 100 music services, including Spotify, Amazon Music, Apple Music and Tidal.

-The One uses the Amazon Alexa personal assistant and Google Assistant, as well as Sonos Voice.
-Access to both means you'll also be able to do most things Alexa can do through your Sonos speaker, such as ask her to order an Uber, turn your living room lights red, or what the weather is like.
+The One offers a choice between the Amazon Alexa personal assistant and Google Assistant, as well as Sonos Voice.
+Access to both means you'll also be able to do most things Alexa and Assistant can do through your Sonos speaker, such as ask them to order an Uber, control compatible smart home devices, or find out what the weather is like.
 It's worth noting you can't use two at the same time - you have to choose, but you have the option to switch between them.

-The Play:1 meanwhile, doesn't feature built-in voice control but voice control through Alexa to Google Assistant is possible if you have an Alexa or Google Assistant compatible device, like the Sonos One, Sonos Arc, Sonos Beam, Amazon Echo device or Google Home/Nest device.
+The Play:1 and Sonos One SL meanwhile, don't feature built-in voice control but voice control through Alexa to Google Assistant is possible if you have an Alexa or Google Assistant compatible device, like the Sonos One, Sonos Arc, Sonos Beam, Amazon Echo device or Google Home/Nest device.

-- Both have two amps, one tweeter and one mid-woofer
+- All three have two amps, one tweeter and one mid-woofer

 - Sonos One has microphones

-The Sonos Play:1 and Sonos One both feature two Class-D digital amplifiers, one tweeter for high frequency response and one mid-woofer for mid-range vocal frequencies and bass.
+The Sonos Play:1, Sonos One and Sonos One SL all feature two Class-D digital amplifiers, one tweeter for high frequency response and one mid-woofer for mid-range vocal frequencies and bass.

 The Sonos One and Sonos One SL do offer custom drivers however, and the Sonos One has a six far-field microphone array that allows it to offer voice control.
 There is a microphone button on the capacitive control pad on the top of the Sonos One that you can tap on and off in order to choose whether the Sonos One is listening or not.
-An LED light at the top of the circular array surrounding the Play/Pause button on the control pad will show you whether the microphones are on or off.

-Both speakers require a Wi-Fi connection and the Sonos app, which is available for iOS and Android devices, as well as Mac and PC.
+All three speakers require a Wi-Fi connection and the Sonos app, which is available for iOS and Android devices, as well as Mac and PC.
 Neither has Bluetooth support like the Sonos Move, Sonos Roam or Sonos Roam SL.
 The Sonos One and Sonos One SL are compatible with Apple AirPlay 2 however, while the Play:1 is not with Sonos saying it "doesn't have the horsepower to support Air Play 2".

-The Sonos Play:1 and Sonos One are very similar in design and sound output, but the One is slightly more refined in finish, offers capacitive touch controls like all the other newer Sonos speakers, and the One features integrated voice control.
+The Sonos Play:1, Sonos One SL and Sonos One are very similar in design and sound output, but the One and One SL are slightly more refined in finish, offer capacitive touch controls like all the other newer Sonos speakers, and the One features integrated voice control.
 The Play:1 will also be quite hard to get hold of now.

-The two devices have many of the same features in terms of music service compatibility, multi-room audio and Trueplay compatibility but the Sonos One offers seamless voice control for your entire Sonos system, without the need for an extra device like the Echo Dot as the Play:1 and Sonos One SL require.
+The three devices have many of the same features in terms of music service compatibility, multi-room audio and Trueplay compatibility but the Sonos One offers seamless voice control for your entire Sonos system, without the need for an extra device like the Echo Dot or Nest Mini as the Play:1 and Sonos One SL require.
 In the same breath, the Sonos One SL offers all the same features as the Sonos One, including AirPlay 2, but it ditches the microphones for those not after a smart speaker.

-With only a small price difference between the Sonos One and Play:1, the Sonos One is likely to be the better option for many looking to start their Sonos collection or add a small speaker to an existing one, though some may not want voice control, in which case the Play:1 is still an excellent device that delivers a great sound from its small package, the same refined design as the One, all the latest features, while also saving you some money too.
+With only a small price difference between the Sonos One and Play:1, the Sonos One is a great option for many looking to start their Sonos collection or add a small speaker to an existing one.
+Some may not want voice control, in which case the Sonos One SL is an excellent device that delivers a great sound from its small package, the same refined design as the One, all the latest features, while also saving you some money too.